TNO-MST/c2sim-server/docs/content/security/openid.md

 | Service Accounts Enabled | Yes            |
 | Public Client            | No             |

+The difference between :

+* `client` account: used for use without human interaction (automatic login)

+* `user` account: used for use with human interaction (manual login)

 ## Obtaining an Access Token Manually

-For testing purposes, the Client Credentials Flow can be executed using `curl` against the token endpoint (for example with Keycloak):
+For testing purposes, the `Client Credentials Flow` can be tested using the  `curl` application, against the token endpoint (for example with Keycloak as IDP):

 ```bash
 curl -X POST "https://your-keycloak.com/realms/YOUR_REALM/protocol/openid-connect/token" \